carolina-819/ORB-SLAM2-sensor-fusion/README.md

    `./build_ros.sh`

-4. Go to https://github.com/carolina-819/turtlebot_with_burger_catkin and follow the instructions in that README.md file
+5. Go to https://github.com/carolina-819/turtlebot_with_burger_catkin and follow the instructions in that README.md file

+## Code explanation
+ORB-SLAM2 is divided into four main threads (better explained in https://arxiv.org/pdf/1610.06475.pdf).
+The sensor fusion algorithm was injected on to the Tracking thread, after ORB features are detected, but before their correspondant points are injected into the map.
+Look for the UnprojectStereo() function among the project files, that's where the algorithm takes the pixel coordinates of the ORB feature and projects it onto a 3D point to be added to the map.
+This 3D point is estimated using both the information by the RGB-D camera, and also the information captured by the LiDAR.
+For more information on how this work was developed please consult https://drive.google.com/file/d/1AkLfSB4wKRcbcFlUFu51ccAzfYqOysgO/view?usp=sharing

 # ORIGINAL ORB-SLAM2 DOCUMENTATION